-- 9. Exercise guidelines - Start slowly (even a few minutes might be your baseline that you can manage, if muscles haven't been exercised for a period of time). - Exercise slowly, progress slowly, and build in rest breaks. - Intensity should be low to moderate. - Wear comfortable clothing, and suitable footwear. - Never push though fatigue levels. - Never exercise if you are unwell, injured, or fatigued.
-Aim to restart exercising when you are better, and gradually build up to previously achieved levels. - Keeping a log of your exercise and activity routines, and how you feel, can help monitor progress over time, or decide if what you are doing is about right for you.
+- Start slowly (even three to five minutes may be enough if muscles haven't been exercised for a period of time). - Exercise slowly, progress slowly and build in rest breaks. - Intensity should be low to moderate. - Wear comfortable clothing and suitable footwear. - Always warm up and cool down. - Never reach dangerous fatigue levels you could do irreversible harm to your muscles. - Never exercise if you are unwell, injured or fatigued.
+Aim to restart exercising when you are better, and gradually build up to previously achieved levels. - Keep a log of your exercise and activity routines and how vou feel.

-10. To round up
+To round up

-Remember the key to achieving lifestyle balance is to avoid pushing yourself beyond your abilities, conserve energy, and pace where necessary, but still maintain some physical activity within your capabilities.
-Consider doing regular stretches, gently and gradually build up activities, strengthen the areas with less Polio-weakness and PPS symptoms such as fatigue, and if you can manage it, include some exercise that raise your heart rate.
+Remember the key to achieving lifestyle balance is to avoid pushing yourself beyond your abilities, relax, conserve energy, and pace where necessary.
+Consider doing regular stretches, paying attention to your posture, gently and gradually building up activities, eventually allowing you to undertake non-fatiguing exercise as appropriate.

-There is no one formula for what will work for everyone, as people who have had Polio are all unique.
-Appropriate advice from healthcare professionals, like physiotherapists, can help you work out what an exercise programme might consist of.
+There is no one formula for what will work for everyone, as people with polio are all unique.
+It is important to find out how each individual feels and what works for them, but this is best done with appropriate advice from healthcare professionals like physiotherapists.